tmpreston/docs-2/docs/api/pipeline.md

 ### enableCors

-Enables CORS pretection using provided config.
+Enables CORS protection using provided config.
 Use `CORS.defaultCORSConfig` for default configuration.

 **Input:** `CORSConfig`